shadowpa0327/Palu/README.md

 ```
 To reproduce the evalaution of `c4` perplexity, simply change the `datasets` argument to `c4`.

-For evaluating the Palu with the low-rank latenets be quantized, user may pass the `--lt_bits` arguments to enable the quantization.
-For example, to evaluate the Palu with 3-bit low-rank aware quantization, we can execute:
+To evaluate the performance of quantization being integrated, please pass `--lt_bit {num_bits}` and `--lr_haramard` in the arguments to enable our low-rank aware quantization.
+For example, to evaluate the Palu with 3-bit low-rank aware quantization, please run:
 ```bash
 python run_ppl_eval.py \
 --model_name_or_path /Path/To/Palu/Model \